 The colour format enhancement derived image item should be signaled as a displayable item.
 The first entry signaled by the reference_count array may be signaled as a displayable item.
 All remaining items signaled by the reference_count array shall be hidden.

-NOTE: Both, the colour format enhancement derived image item and the first entry signaled by the reference_count array can be incorporated into an 'altr' alternative group to signify that both image items are interlinked alternatives of each other.
-The colour format enhancement derived image item can be signaled as the first item in the 'altr' alternative group to allow backwards compatibility, while the second item in the group can store a 4:2:0 coded image.
+NOTE: Both the colour format enhancement derived image item and the first entry signaled by the reference_count array can be incorporated into an 'altr' alternative group to signify that both image items are interlinked alternatives of each other.
+The colour format enhancement derived image item can be signaled as the first item in the 'altr' alternative group, while the second item in the group can store a 4:2:0 coded image to allow backwards compatibility.

 Syntax